MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

   %}
 </div>

-Aside from that, I sold my cheap Klon clone and a fuzz pedal I wasn't feeling.
+Aside from that, I sold my cheap Klon clone and a fuzz pedal I wasn't found of.
 I bought a JHS Angry Chalie clone, which is a very nice distortion.
 I'm happy I spent time using these things outside of my bedroom.
 Here's the 2023 timeline of my music gear: